-Claire is a Partner and Head of the the Fraud Defence & Business Disputes Group specialising in multi-jurisdictional civil fraud, with a track record of success in defending and pursuing complex claims.
+Claire is a Partner and Head of the Fraud Defence & Business Disputes Group specialising in multi-jurisdictional civil fraud, with a track record of success in defending and pursuing complex claims.
 Her cases (which include some of the highest value cases ever before the English High Court) often involve serious allegations of fraud or misconduct including the diversion of business opportunities, breaches of fiduciary duty, claims of deceit, breach of confidence, conspiracy, bribery and secret profits.

 Claire leads some of the firm's biggest and most high-profile cases, which include worldwide asset-tracing and recovery, freezing and search orders and other associated injunctions.
 Her clients come from a range of sectors including banking and finance, commodities trading, IT, retail and property.
 She frequently deals with simultaneous investigations by regulatory and prosecuting authorities both in the UK and abroad.
 She has advised clients in major cases involving prosecutors in Switzerland, Hungary, Poland and Italy, co-counselling with international lawyers.